Crash Bandicoot 4: It’s About Time: Toys For Bob Gets Crash – Review

 The most notable part of the masks and extra playable characters are the biggest changes to Crash Bandicoot 4: Its About Time.
 They add extra components to the gameplay to only make it better than its predecessors.
 Toys For Bob has done a great job of elevating the fundamentals of Crash and reinvigorating it with fresh ideas.

 In previous Crash Bandicoot games, the objective was to collect gems and that has not changed here.
 Gems are still your overall mission but instead, are earned in a variety of different ways: By collecting a certain percentage of a level’s total Wumpa fruit (40%, 60%, 80%), smashing all the crates in a level, finishing a level with three deaths or less, and locating the hidden gem somewhere along the course.

 Crash 4, for the first time, features character skins.
 Thankfully, this game is not plagued with microtransactions and all skins must be unlocked through actually playing the game.
 You unlock most of the skins for both the main playable characters, Crash and Coco, from collecting gems in each level.
 A few skins are PS4 timed exclusives, unlocked by connecting your Activision account, or one skin was a digital pre-order bonus.
 This is a nice novelty addition.
 Especially, when you can unlock all the skins and flex on your friends.

 Toys For Bob understands Crash.
-Adding new components to keep the game fresh while maintaining everything that you expect from a typical Crash Bandicoot game.
-Each level is wonderfully crafted and distinct even if, at times, they do feel a bit too long.
-The addition of N. Verted levels extends the length of the game which is not always a good thing.
+They add new components to keep the game fresh while maintaining everything you expect from a typical Crash Bandicoot game.
+Each level is wonderfully crafted and distinct, even if, at times, they do feel a bit too long.
+The addition of N. Verted levels extends the game's length, which is not always a good thing.
 Nevertheless, including different playable characters as well as the Quantum Masks enhances the series to new heights.
-Overall, Crash Bandicoot 4: It’s About Time is the perfect blend of old and new.
+Overall, Crash Bandicoot 4: It's About Time is the perfect blend of old and new.